PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 ![Toolbar In Action](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/toolbar_in_action.png).

-The best option to start creating actions with CSS selectors is to use `Inspect` and then click on some element on the page.
+The best option to start creating actions with CSS selectors is to use `Inspect` option in the toolbar and then click on some element on the page.
 You should see the menu with a `Create a new action` button in the bottom.
 Press it and you will see the `Actions` menu with automatically generated CSS selector in the `Selector` section.
-Feel free to change it!
+Feel free to start from there and change it!

-Alternatively, you can go to `Actions` in the toolbar, select `New action` and then press `Select Element`.
+Alternatively, you can go to the `Actions` option in the toolbar, select `New action` and then press `Select Element`.
 You should get the `Actions` menu like a one below:

 ![Action Menu](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/create_action.png).

 Tick the `Selector` checkbox and you are ready to create CSS selectors!

-###Data Management section
+### Data Management section
 Another way to create CSS selectors is to go to the `Data Management` section which is located in the sidebar of your PostHog instance.

 ![Data Management Location](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/data_management_location.png).

 On the `Data Management` page, select the `Actions` tab.
 Then press the `New Action` button.
-You should see the menu like a one below.
+You should see the menu like this:

 ![Create New Action Data Management](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/create_new_action_data_management.png).

-You can select the `Inspect element` option, but it will eventually bring you back to the `Toolbar`.
-So right now we wiil go for `From event or pageview`.
-Press it.
+Now you can select the `Inspect element` option, but it will eventually bring you back to the `Toolbar` which we covered earlier.
+So instead of this we wiil select `From event or pageview` option.

-You will see a new page with `Match Group` menu open.
-Choose the `Autocapture` option there which will allow to define your `Actions`.
+Finaly you should see a new page with a `Match Group` menu open.
+Choose the `Autocapture` option.

 ![Create New Action Data Management](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/match_groups.png).

 Scroll down a bit and you will find the `HTML selector matches` section.
 Here you can define your CSS selectors.

+It's worth noting that using `Match groups` it is possible to use CSS selectors alongside other filter like `Text equals` and `Link target equals`.
+Moreover, you can even define several `Match groups` for a one action.

+> Happy matching!